VILLASframework/documentation/docs/node/nodes/infiniband.md

 `in.max_wrs` sets the maximum number of receive Work Requests which can be posted to the receive queue of the Queue Pair.

-For higher throughputs, it is recommended to increase this value since it will serve as a buffer.
+For higher throughput, it is recommended to increase this value since it will serve as a buffer.
 The default value of this setting is 128.

 ### in.cq_size (integer) = 128